CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 ## Architecture

 The architecture facilitates the seamless ingestion and retrieval of data for user interactions in Copilot Studio.
 Documents are stored in Azure Blob Storage, which serves as the source for data ingestion.
-Microsoft Foundry processes these documents using models from Azure AI Services through the chat playground.
+Microsoft Foundry processes these documents using models from Azure AI Services.
 The processed data is indexed using AI Search, allowing efficient retrieval.
 Finally, Copilot Studio enables user interactions, including Q&A, by leveraging the indexed data for intuitive and responsive workflows.

 ## Architecture Diagram